funatsufumiya/v-libui/README.md

 Forked from [libui_examples](https://github.com/funatsufumiya/libui_examples)

 Note that dynamic libraries are already placed in `bin`.
 These were prebuilt from [libui-ng/libui-ng](https://github.com/libui-ng/libui-ng).
+(So if you need other architecture/platform versions, please build and replace it by yourself.)

 ## Install (as a library)